-- In the bowl of an electric stand mixer cream together butter and seeds of one vanilla bean until butter is fluffy.
-Add in powdered sugar, cream and vanilla and whip until frosting is light and fluffy (thin with a little cream if needed or thicken with a little powered sugar if needed).
+- For the frosting: In the bowl of an electric stand mixer cream together butter and seeds of one vanilla bean until butter is fluffy.
+Add in powdered sugar, cream and vanilla and whip until frosting is light and fluffy***.

 - Preferably use a kitchen scale to measure flour.
 If you don't own a kitchen scale, to measure flour scoop from package or container using a measuring cup and level top with a butter knife.

-- **Just measure 2/3 cup and remove 1 Tbsp.
+- Just measure 2/3 cup milk and remove 1 Tbsp.

 - Thin with a little cream if needed or thicken with a little powered sugar if needed.